mastaehe/bonsaiai.github.io/source/includes/_simulator-reference.html.md

-# Simulator Training
+# Simulator Overview

 > ![Simulator Diagram](../images/brain-sim-marketing.png)

-This guide is intended to give you information and best practices you’ll need to train a BRAIN on The Bonsai Platform with simulators.
-It covers best practices such as running simulations in parallel, general guidelines like how to use corporate proxies with the CLI, and other tips pertaining to simulators and simulations.
+This reference gives you the information you’ll need to train a BRAIN on The Bonsai Platform with simulators.
+It covers best practices such as running simulations in parallel, general guidelines like how to configure web proxies with the CLI, and what simulators are currently supported.

-Currently, The Bonsai Platform uses simulators for applied deep reinforcement learning (DRL).
+Currently, The Bonsai Platform depends on simulators as a source of training data for applied deep reinforcement learning (DRL).
 For more background on applied DRL with simulations read our blog post on [simulations as a training environment][6].

-We have client libraries for Python & C++, two common languages used in systems modeling.
-We also have coordinators to connect up to OpenAI Gym Environments, Simulink models and EnergyPlus models.
+The Bonsai Platform includes client libraries for Python & C++, two common languages used in systems modeling.
+We also have samples showing how to connect to OpenAI Gym Environments, Simulink models, and EnergyPlus models.
 To learn more about connecting your simulator, refer to our [Library Reference][4].

 ## What is a simulator?